Types of Business Entities in Spain

 This type of company

 is formed by at least two members with equal responsibilities and rights, since they are all considered general partners.
-The liabilities of the members are extended on their personal assets and, in case of dissolution, those can be used to cover the outstanding claims.
+The liabilities of the members are extended on their personal assets and, in case of company’s dissolution

-Another form of Spanish partnership is the limited partnership which is formed by at least one member who is a general partner and at least one which is a limited partner, with limited liability to the extent of his/her own contribution to the capital.
+Another form of Spanish partnership is the limited partnership which is formed by at least one member who is a general partner and at least one which is a limited partner, with limited liability to the extent of his or her own contribution to the capital.
 Only the general partner can take the major decisions and, in case it is excluded, the partnership ceases to exist.

 Sole trader in Spain

-If an individual entrepreneur decides to open a company in Spain on his own, it can opt for a sole trader entity.
-The business has the same entity as its owner and, in case of dissolution, the claims can be covered with the investor’s assets.
+If an natural person decides to open a company in Spain on his or her own, an option would be the sole trader, which is the simplest form of doing business.
+The business has the same entity as its owner (because there is no legal distinction between the entrepreneur and the company) and, in case of company’s dissolution, the claims can be covered with the investor’s assets.
 No minimum share capital is required for this type of entity and all the profits can be used freely by the user.

 Incorporation procedure in Spain